erlinssl/GPU-Accelerated-Local-Learning-Rule/README.md

 1. C++20.
 The program can likely be easily rewritten to at least C++17 if not C++11 or lower, but out of the box it relies on C++20 functionality.

-2. A copy of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) is needed; it it should be placed in a directory named data at the top level of this repository, see CMakeLists.txt for help
+2. A copy of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) is needed; it should be named: `train-images-idx3-ubyte` and placed in a directory named data at the top level of this repository.
+See the `configure_file()` command in CMakeLists.txt for help
     1. If you wish to experiment with the arrayfire-cifar branch, you will naturally need the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) instead; the extracted 'cifar-10-batches-bin' folder should be placed within the 'cifar-10' submodule directory
 3. You will have to make sure you have Python 3 installed
 4. Install NumPy and Matplotlib